 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate

 - Chest pain, fast or slow heartbeat

-- Confusion, unusual behavior, depressed mood, or thoughts of hurting self or others
+- Confusion, unusual behavior, depressed mood, thoughts of hurting yourself or others

 - Lightheadedness, dizziness, or fainting

 - Severe drowsiness or sleepiness